IP-CAM/Extension-Directory-for-Opencart-v.3.x/README.md

 ```
 Notes:
 * `extension` directory will automatically be created on the first run if it does not exist.
+* Symlinks are regenerated when `marketplace/modification/refresh` is called (when modifications are refreshed).
 * Only extension folders with names ending in `.ocmod` will be accounted for.
-If you want to "disable" and extension, just add an underscore or something at the end of the folder name: `.ocmod_`
+If you want to "disable" and extension, just add an underscore or something at the end of the folder name: `.ocmod_` and refresh modifications.
-* Symlinks are regenerated when `marketplace/modification/refresh` is called (when modifications are refreshed).
 * Not guaranteed to work for all plugins.
 * In-production use not recommended.